 Tutors in the Math and Science Skills Center work with students in 100-200 level science and math courses who are majors or fulfilling their Quantitative Reasoning requirement.
 As tutors, students develop their own skill sets while gaining valuable leadership and educational experience.

-Interns in the Office of Public Affairs are engaged in telling Kenyon's story through a variety of mediums, from social media and video to news writing and blogging.
+Interns in the Office of Communications are engaged in telling Kenyon's story through a variety of mediums, from social media and video to news writing and blogging.
 By working directly alongside staff experts, they develop skills to help prepare them for careers in videography, marketing, and communications.

 The student manager promotes education, scholarship, and public projects about rural life at Kenyon and in the surrounding community.
 Duties include representing the Rural Life Center at conferences, planning events, designing and maintaining a website, and compiling archives.